jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 # Modernization from API lifecycle

-This note summarizes some of the best practices to introduce API management in development practices and architecture patterns.
+This note summarizes some of the best practices for introducing API management in development practices and architecture patterns within an enterprise setting.

 ## Move from a pure API gateway to an API Management system